sandeep-kota/ARIAC_Group_1/README.md

-# ARIAC 2020 Group 1
+# ARIAC 2020
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-Agile Robotics for Industrial Automation (ARIAC) is a simulation based competition organized by the National Institute of Standards and Tech-nology (NIST) in Collaboration with IEEE CASE, every year since 2017.
-The purpose of ARIAC isto advance robot agility by utilizing the latest advances in artificial intelligence and robot planning.Specifically, ARIAC focuses on challenging robotic agility in the manufacturing environments and makethem autonomous, efficient and require lesser human input.
-The ARIAC competition uses ROS andGazebo simulator.
+[Agile Robotics for Industrial Automation](https://www.nist.gov/el/intelligent-systems-division-73500/agile-robotics-industrial-automation-competition) (ARIAC) is a simulation based competition organized by the National Institute of Standards and Technology (NIST) in Collaboration with IEEE CASE, every year since 2017.
+The purpose of ARIAC is to investigate robot agility by utilizing the latest advances in artificial intelligence, robot planning and control.
+Specifically, ARIAC focuses on challenging robotic agility in manufacturing environments.
+This project is build around [ARIAC 2020](https://github.com/usnistgov/ARIAC/tree/ariac2020) competition, which is implemented in ROS Melodic and Gazebo 9.16 simulator.

 ## Team Members